-Our model is simple, but at the same time represents a union of tasks that other models find it challenging to put together, or need more specialized of complex adaptations for.
-In comparison, many of the prior approaches, despite reporting results on 10, 20 or more tasks or training bigger models ~\cite{pali,singh2022flava,flamingo,yuan2021florence}, accommodate fewer categories of tasks than our model does.
-One of the largest models, PaLI~\cite{pali} addresses only classification, VQA and image captioning task categories, but is not designed to handle retrieval, detection, or video tasks.
-GIT~\cite{wang2022git} extends the model to videos, but does not handle retrieval or detection.
-FLAVA~\cite{singh2022flava}, Florence~\cite{yuan2021florence}, ALBEF~\cite{albef}, BLIP~\cite{li2022blip} which are based on constrastive learning, accommodate more tasks, but do not perform video-language or object localization tasks, or need significant downstream adaptations to do so~\cite{yuan2021florence}.
-Flamingo~\cite{flamingo} is not able to do retrieval or object detection in the main model.
-With \ours, we enable all these tasks.
+Our model is simple, but at the same time represents a union of tasks that other models find it challenging to put together, or need more specialized adaptations for.
+In comparison, many of the prior approaches, despite reporting results on 10, 20 or more tasks or training bigger models ~\citep{pali,singh2022flava,flamingo,yuan2021florence}, accommodate fewer categories of tasks than our model does.
+One of the largest models, PaLI~\citep{pali} addresses only classification, VQA and image captioning task categories, but is not designed to handle retrieval, detection, or video tasks.
+GIT~\citep{wang2022git} extends the model to videos, but does not handle retrieval or detection.
+FLAVA~\citep{singh2022flava}, Florence~\citep{yuan2021florence}, ALBEF~\citep{albef}, BLIP~\citep{li2022blip} which are based on constrastive learning, accommodate more tasks, but do not perform video-language or object localization tasks, or need significant downstream adaptations to do so~\citep{yuan2021florence}.
+Flamingo~\citep{flamingo} is not able to do retrieval or object detection.
+With \ours, we address all these tasks.

 Experiments on image-text, text-image retrieval, VideoQA and Open-Vocabulary Object Detection show above-SOTA performances, outperforming much larger models. \ours shows very competitive performance in Video Captioning and Visual Question Answering (VQA), which is done in the challenging open-ended generation setting.
 We note that our pre-training is done on image-text noisy pairs only and does not include video or labeled object localization information or supervised labels.
 Ablation studies confirm the challenges and benefits of developing a simple and flexible model to unify multiple tasks.

 Our contributions are: (i) a simple, compact and extensible foundational vision-language model which addresses multiple diverse multimodal tasks, such as image/text retrieval, Visual Question Answering, Open-Vocabulary Detection, Video Question Answering and Video Captioning; (ii) a novel two-pass learning method which trains jointly reconciling the unconditional sequence-level representation learning needed for contrastive learning with the token-conditioned captioning-like learning, using a single shared decoder-only model; (iii) a seamless extension to video tasks with no additional pre-training needed, creating a powerful video-language model.